Oskar Dirlewanger: Death

-On 7 May 1945, Oskar Dirlewanger was arrested by the French occupation zone authorities near the German town of Altshausen in Upper Swabia.
+On 1 June 1945, Dirlewanger was arrested by the French occupation zone authorities near the German town of Altshausen in Upper Swabia.
 At the time of his capture, Dirlewanger was wearing civilian clothes, using a false name, and hiding in a remote hunting lodge.
-He was recognised by a Polish Jewish former Stary Dzików concentration camp inmate and brought to a nearby detention center.
+He was recognised by a Polish Jewish former Stary Dzików concentration camp inmate and brought to a nearby detention centre.

 Dirlewanger reportedly died around 5–7 June 1945 in a prison camp at Altshausen as a result of ill treatment (officially from natural causes).
-There are numerous conflicting reports of the nature of his death: the French said that he died of a heart attack and was buried in an unmarked grave; or he was beaten to death by armed Poles, presumably former forced laborers or former French military prisoners (of Polish origin); or Polish soldiers in French service (29^{e} Groupement d'Infanterie polonaise); or former inmates and prison guards.
+There are numerous conflicting reports of the nature of his death: the French said that he died of a vascular collapse and was buried in an unmarked grave; or he was beaten to death by armed Poles, presumably former forced labourers or former French military prisoners (of Polish origin); or Polish soldiers in French service (29^{e} Groupement d'Infanterie polonaise); or former inmates and prison guards.

 According to political scientist Martin A. Lee, as well as historians Angelo de Boca and Mario Giovana, Dirlewanger survived the war and subsequently lived in Egypt tutoring the guards who provided security to the president Gamal Abdel Nasser.
 Likewise, Benjamin Netanyahu has written that, alongside hundreds of other Nazi officials, Dirlewanger fled to Egypt, where he became a bodyguard to Nasser.
 Peter Levenda, quoting different sources, believes that following his exile in Egypt he had converted to Islam.
 These theories and reports were proven false after the exhumation of Dirlewanger's remains in 1960, verifying his death in 1945 as a result of "the brutal torture by Polish guards" (Polnischen Wachmannschaften, otherwise unidentified and still mysterious to this day), yet have continued nevertheless.